We are searching for

 4. Beeps or sends out a vibration when you're likely to collide with a vehicle ahead

-When you're following a vehicle too closely, the vehicle will usually show off a subtle light informing you that you're making a minor driving mistake.
+When you're following a vehicle too closely, the collision avoidance system will usually show off a subtle light informing you that you're making a minor driving mistake.
 You can look for the little amber light to decide that you should back off of the other vehicle until the light turns green or turns off.
-Many of these forward collision systems will help train you to avoid following other automobiles too closely.
+Many of these collision warning systems will help train you to avoid following other automobiles too closely.

-When you get used to the beeps or vibrations offered by this system, you'll know to slow down when you hear them, and you'll be less likely to crash into someone because of distracted driving.
+When you get used to the beeps or vibrations offered by collision warning systems, you'll know to slow down when you hear them, and you'll be less likely to crash into someone because of distracted driving.
 Between these two different types of warnings, you have more knowledge about what's happening on the road around you and how you should respond to the other vehicles ahead of you.

 It's important to note that these systems won't brake your vehicle for you and will only inform you that you need to slow down or brake yourself.
 That means if you hear or feel the warning signs and ignore them, you will still get into an accident.
-The systems only help prevent accidents; they don't resolve them for you.
+The collision warning system only helps prevent accidents; they don't resolve them for you.

-Select a Vehicle with a Collision Warning System
+Select a Vehicle With a Forward Collision Warning

 These powerful safety features will help you stay safer on the road and will help you avoid potential accidents regularly.
 While looking into different new and used vehicles for purchase, you should consider things like a car history report too.
 These simple reports let you see the history of a specific vehicle that's for sale.
 With one basic report, you'll know how many owners the vehicle has had, what accidents it has been through, what the odometer says, and much more.
 Get all this information before making a vehicle purchase, and you'll get a car that has the features you want and that has been cared for well.